bschlenk/ie11-corejs-stack-overflow-repro/README.md

 get-own-property-symbols is included within the [webcomponentsjs](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs) polyfills for custom elements.
-To property use it in an app, it needs to be a script included in the `head` of the document.
+To properly use it in an app, it needs to be a script included in the `head` of the document.

 If that app also uses core-js, which it would if it is using